Monday, October 14, 2024

 2/10 Paul and Nathan went to the Tucson Gem & Mineral Show at the Tucson Convention Center.

-Dawn managed to maintain her weight during the holidays .
-As of today, she is about 143 pounds.
-Hoping to lose another 20 pounds before she turns 50 next year, but that is unlikely to happen.
-Perimenopause is working against her.
+I managed to maintain my weight during the holidays .
+As of today, I am about 143 pounds.
+Hoping to lose another 20 pounds before I turn 50 next year, but that is unlikely to happen.
+Perimenopause is working against me.
 Going on a decade now.

 Saturday, December 16, 2023